JoriPeterson/rails_engine/README.md

 # README
 ### Overview

-Rails Engine is a JSON API built to access Merchant, Invoices, Items, InvoiceItems, Transactions and Customers.
+Rails Engine is a REST API built to access Merchant, Invoices, Items, InvoiceItems, Transactions and Customers.
 There are endpoints for three categories: search/find, relationships, and business intelligence which required advanced ActiveRecord and SQL.
+Endpoints are serialized using Fast JSON.

 ### Versions